deepin-community/r-cran-digest/README.md

 - `sha1()` for numerally stable hashsums,
 - `hmac()` for hashed message authentication codes based on a key,
-- `AES()` for Advanced Encryption Standard block ciphers.
+- `AES()` for Advanced Encryption Standard block ciphers,
+- `getVDigest()` as a function generator for vectorised versions.

 ### Note

 Please note that this package is not meant to be deployed for cryptographic purposes.
 More comprehensive and widely tested libraries such as OpenSSL should be used instead.